chinmaybhatk/n8n-mcp-server/README.md

 2. Create the appropriate nodes (Webhook, Code, Slack)
 3. Configure the connections
 4. Use the MCP server to create it in your n8n instance

+**Note:** You don't need to specify node IDs or positions - the server handles these automatically!

 ## Security